 Players are investors creating attractive new streets in the growing city, investing in new businesses and homes.
-Some streets will become hotspots for hipsters, others will be dominated by tourists or families with children.
+Some streets turn into hotspots for hipsters, others become dominated by tourists, or families with children.
 Others still will become designated shopping areas.
 Where will your Microbrewery profit the most?
 What is the best location for a Toy Store?
 What kind of environments are the other investors creating, and can you exploit their work for your own gain?

 How does it play?

-Mechanically, Streets is quite simple and can be taught in a few minutes.
+Mechanically, Streets is quite simple and teaching it only takes a few minutes.
 We aimed to give players enough options to make it interesting & satisfying without being overwhelming, and interactive without being mean.

 Gameplay is straightforward; players take turns to place one building tile from a hand of three, putting an ownership sign in their player colour on each building they place.
-People (custom meeples) are placed on buildings according to the colour and number of icons at the bottom.
+People (custom wooden meeples) are put on buildings according to the colour & number of icons at the bottom.
 Each person increases the value of the building it occupies.

 Rows of up to five buildings form streets.
-When a street becomes enclosed at each end, every building on it is scored according to the valuation in its top right corner.
-After scoring, any people in the street try to move to buildings on streets that haven’t been enclosed yet.
-For example, green people (parents) will try to move to green parent-friendly buildings, and yellow people (hipsters) will try to go to yellow hipster hotspots.
+When a street becomes enclosed at each end, every building on it scores according to the valuation in its top right corner.
+After scoring, any people in the street try to move to buildings on streets that haven’t been enclosed.
+For instance, green people (parents) will try to move to green parent-friendly buildings.
+In the same way, yellow people (hipsters) will try to go to yellow hipster hotspots.
 Crowds of meeples grow as the game goes on, and so the stakes get higher and higher.
 Careful planning is important because the player who encloses a street gets to decide where those people move next.